smhood/BowlingGame/README.md

 * Write tests for front end.
 * Add logic to specify in front end which pins you knocked down.
 * Add winner logic.
+* Have API on frontend be dynamic.
+Currently hard coded ports and routes.